New Jersey Route 18: New exit ramp in Old Bridge Township

 Construction was slated for the interchange with County Routes 516 and 527 in Old Bridge Township as there is no way to access either of them without driving through a residential area off Route 18.
-The traffic flow along CR 516 (Old Bridge Township into Matawan) and 527 (Old Bridge Township into Englishtown/Manalapan Township) has increased significantly in the past ten years which called for the exit ramp off Route 18.
+The traffic flow along CR 516 (Old Bridge into Matawan) and 527 (Old Bridge into Englishtown–Manalapan Township) has increased significantly in the past ten years which called for the exit ramp off Route 18.
 The Old Bridge improvements include adding inside shoulders and widening County Routes 516 and 527.
 A signalized ramp is to be added for access to County Routes 516 and 527.
-Subsequently, County Route 516's intersection with Old Matawan Road is to be relocated.
+Subsequently, CR 516's intersection with Old Matawan Road is to be relocated.
 The project would cost over $28 million and was slated to begin in 2009 and to end in 2010.
 As of the end of 2009 the large project was put on hold because of the lack of funds and the economic situation.
 Demolition was completed in 2009 on Marlboro Road, taking down several residential houses and along Old Matawan Road and CR 516 and taking down an old gas station in preparing for the project.
-There is no new date released by NJDOT in when construction will begin.
+There is no new date released by the New Jersey Department of Transportation in when construction will begin.
 The CR 516 bridge over Route 18 had since been replaced in 2016 with no interchange improvements.